Safety and Health of Workers at Work Directive

 Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work

-This is the European framework directive for health and safety.
+This is the EU framework directive for health and safety.
 It sets out general preventative measures for protecting the health and safety of workers.
-It ensures that the employer is responsible for their employees and that any risks are assessed.
-The measures defined in this Directive include employer obligations to provide their staff with information and training, to assess any risks within the workplace, to keep a record of any occupational accidents, to provide first aid, evacuation and fire safety measures, and to ensure that workers have the chance to contribute to health and safety measures via consultation.
+It requires employers to ensure the health and safety of their workforce.
+The measures defined in this Directive include employer obligations to provide their staff with information and training, to assess any risks within the workplace, to keep a record of any occupational accidents, to provide first aid, evacuation and fire safety measures, and to ensure that workers can contribute to health and safety measures via consultation.

-According to Article 9 employers are obliged to: - Carry out a workplace risk assessment - Keep a list of any occupational accidents According to Article 17a Member States are obliged to: Draw up a report on the implementation of the Directive every five years
+According to Article 9 employers are obliged to: - Document the workplace risk assessment - Keep a list of any occupational accidents causing an absence of a worker for more than 3 working days According to Article 17a Member States are obliged to: Draw up a report on the implementation of the Directive every five years

 Relevant product types

 The employer’s risk assessment, including on any risks posed to workers by chemical substances or preparations, will need to be recorded.
 Risk assessments are updated in accordance with the minimum requirements of the Directive and national legislation.
 Member States are to draw up an implementation report every five years.

 Corrigendum, OJ L 275, 5.10.1990, p.
 42(89/391) Regulation (EC) No 1882/2003 of the European Parliament and of the Council of 29 September 2003 Directive 2007/30/EC of the European Parliament and of the Council of 20 June 2007 Regulation (EC) No 1137/2008 of the European Parliament and of the Council of 22 October 2008